lauranpham/hoover-program-js/README.md

 ## Background and About:
-This Hoover tech test is a simple program where a hoover moves and cleans dirt patches along the way.
+This Hoover exercise is a simple program where a hoover moves and cleans dirt patches along the way.

 ## Instructions:
 #### Download